sriharshamp/GCD_Project/README.md

 * The tidy data set is created containing the means of the retained features,grouped by subject and activity name.
 * The tidy data set is written to a text file called output.txt.

-## Please look as the comments in the script for a more detailed description of the functioning of the script.
+## Please look at the comments in the script for a more detailed description of the functioning of the script.